weidongli20/Blockchain-Tools/README.md

 That was the first transaction sent on this blockchain network.

-Included are some of the screenshots of MyCrypto wallet and Ganache:
+Included below are some of the screenshots of MyCrypto wallet and Ganache:

 ![Ganache ETH](Ganache_account.png)